quozd/awesome-dotnet/README.md

 * [InterpolatedSql](https://github.com/Drizin/InterpolatedSql) - SQL Builder using String Interpolation and Fluent API

 ## Queue
-* [CAP](https://github.com/dotnetcore/CAP) - An EventBus with local persistent message functionality for RabbitMQ or Kafka.
+* [CAP](https://github.com/dotnetcore/CAP) - An EventBus with local persistent message functionality for RabbitMQ or Kafka. -  **NOTE**: This is not affiliated with Microsoft or .NET
 * [Cap.Outbox](https://github.com/dex-it/dex-common/tree/main/src/Dex.Cap) - Implementation of the Outbox pattern and OnceExecutor service that guarantees idempotence: the operation will be performed once
 * [NServiceBus](https://github.com/Particular/NServiceBus) - The most popular service bus for .NET
 * [Gofer.NET](https://github.com/brthor/Gofer.NET) - Easy C# API for Distributed Background Tasks/Jobs for .NET Core.
 Inspired by celery for python.